2021 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The 2021-P Tuskegee Airmen graded MS69 reached $3,295 at auction.
 MS68 examples of the same coin sold for $800, while First Strike MS69 pieces brought $600.
 Silver proof editions graded PR70 traded between $143 and $238 depending on designation.

 Collectors targeting registry sets drive demand for premium examples.
-The difference between MS67 and MS68 grades often represents just one or two fewer surface marks, yet pricing reflects the rarity these subtle improvements create in the marketplace.
+The difference between MS67 and MS68 often represents just one or two fewer surface marks, yet pricing reflects the genuine rarity these subtle improvements create in the marketplace.

 History of The 2021 Quarter